libmanuk/Omeka-plugin-Reference/README.md

 of an Omeka instance, or an expandable hierarchical list of specified subjects.
 These lists can be displayed in any page via a helper or a shortcode.

+This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [Reference for Omeka S].

 Installation
 ------------